pharbison/recipes.pharbison.dev/content/posts/baked-bean-casserole.md

 ---
 title: "Baked Bean Casserole"
-date: 2019-05-25T20:09:07-06:00
+date: 2022-05-22T13:17:07-06:00
 draft: false
 ---

 ## Ingredients
-- 1/2 Vidalia Onion
+- 1 Vidalia Onion
-- 1/2 Red Bell Pepper
+- 1 Red Bell Pepper
-- 1 Clove Garlic
+- 3 Garlic Cloves
-- 1 lb Hickory Smoked Bacon Thick Cut
+- 1 lb Thick Cut Bacon
 - 1 lb Ground Beef
-- 1/2 Tsp Cajun Seasoning
+- 1 Tbsp Cajun Seasoning
-- 2x 15oz Cans Pork and Beans in Tomato Sauce(plain)
+- 4x 15oz Cans Pork and Beans in Tomato Sauce(plain)
-- 1/4 Cup Dark Molasses
+- 1/2 Cup Dark Molasses
-- 2 Tsp Light Brown Sugar
+- 2 Tbsp Light Brown Sugar
-- 1/4 Cup BBQ Sauce
+- 1/2 Cup BBQ Sauce
-- 1 Tsp Mustard
+- 1 Tbsp Mustard

+## Prep
+1. Dice onion and bell pepper
+2. Mince garlic
+3. Cut bacon into 1" by 1/4" pieces

 ## Directions
-Start by dicing the onion, bell pepper, and garlic.
-Set them aside and cook the bacon in a large pan.
-Keeping the grease in the pan sauté the onion and bell pepper.

-After the onion and bell pepper are sautéed brown the ground beef in the same pan.
-Strain the ground meat out and place back in the pan.
-Cut up the bacon and pour into the pan along with the garlic.
-Stir in and simmer for a few minutes.
+Cook the bacon in a large pot.
+After bacon is cooked spoon the pieces out into a bowl lined with napkins.

+Pour your onions and bell peppers into the bacon grease and sauté.
+Once they've become soft and fragrant add the ground beef to the pot.
+Cook until all meat is browned, then strain the meat to remove the excess grease.

+Add the cooked bacon and garlic back into the pot.
+Allow to cook for 3-5 minutes stirring occasionally.
+If needed add water to prevent from sticking to the bottom of the pot.

-Now pour in the beans, mix and simmer for a few minutes.
-Next up mix in the cajun seasoning, dark molasses, brown sugar, bbq sauce, and mustard.
-Cover on low heat stirring occasionally.
+Finally add beans, cajun seasoning, dark molasses, brown sugar, bbq sauce, and mustard.
+Cover on low heat stirring occasionally to allow flavors to mix.